Simple but efficient marketing strategy that could make or break your online business.

 Take the time to find the best focus keyword for your post.
 Make sure it’s specific to your topic, and consider going for a lower competition keyword.

-Do not forget to keep search engines prefer sites whose pages have at least 2k words, there is plenty of data to back this up.
-It makes for both a more interesting user experience but also provides Google and Co with more data to understand what it is you represent.
+Do not forget to keep in mind search engines prefer sites whose pages have at least 2k words, there is plenty of data to back this up.
+It makes for a more interesting user experience and also provides Google and Co with more data to understand what it is you represent.

 Consider that search engines may be able to read your text, but they cannot sense tone.
 Think of your headers as your voice.
 When you tag a text as a header, google knows you’re raising your voice and saying something is important.

-H1 tags should include a long-tail keyword, be short (20-70 characters) and give the user a clear idea of what the article is about.
-Use different titles for your title tag and h1.
+H1: Use only one, describing the topic and answering user intent, in 20-70 characters with one focused long tail keyword (see explanation below).
+The H1 should be short and give the user a clear idea of what the article is about.
+Use the same titles for your title tag and h1.

-Your focus keyword should be in both, but you can use a *long-tail keyword or phrase match keyword for one or the other.
+Your focus keyword should be on several places (H1, some of H2 and running text), but you can use long tail keywords or phrase match keyword for one or the other.
 This is a great way to naturally rank better for long-tail keywords.

-*Long tail keywords are phrases made up of various words that are more specific than traditional one word keywords.
+Long tail keywords are phrases made up of various words that are, in combination, more specific than traditional one word keywords.
 Because they are more specific, long-tail keywords get less traffic but it is more targeted, higher-value traffic.
 Yoast does a fantastic job of explaining the value of keyword competitiveness in this article.
-All of this not only helps your audience digest your content more eagerly and readily but it also helps google, yahoo, bing et al to understand the structure and nature of your content.
+All of this not only helps your audience digest your content more eagerly and readily but it also helps Google, Yahoo, Bing et al to understand the structure and nature of your content.
 It’s a win-win!
+Make sure to get a professional keyword research and analysis before you start.

 3- Keep Website User Experience (UX) in Mind